LOSS OF CORNEAL SENSITIVITY IS THE HALLMARK OF NK1

 A DEGENERATIVE DISEASE CAUSED BY CORNEAL NERVE DAMAGE

-Neurotrophic keratitis (NK) is defined as a rare disease, and can be mistaken for more common conditions, such as dry eye disease.1,2
+Neurotrophic keratitis (NK) is defined as a rare disease, and can be mistaken for more common conditions, such as recalcitrant dry eye disease.1

-A key differentiator between NK and other ocular conditions is the reduction or total loss of corneal sensitivity.
-This loss is caused by damage to the corneal nerve, which leads to breakdown and poor healing of the innervated corneal epithelium.
-This, in turn, leads to a lack of nourishment that is essential to the survival, differentiation, and maturation of corneal nerve fibers.3
+A key differentiator between NK and other ocular conditions is the reduction in or total loss of corneal sensitivity.
+This loss is caused by damage to the corneal nerves, which leads to poor healing and breakdown of the corneal epithelium.2

 IMPORTANCE OF CORNEAL SENSITIVITY

-Ocular surface homeostasis is maintained by an intricate feedback loop of corneal nerves, the lacrimal gland, and the corneal epithelium.1,3
+Ocular surface homeostasis is maintained by an intricate feedback loop of corneal nerves, the lacrimal gland, and the corneal epithelium.1,2

 Select each number to learn about the steps involved in maintaining ocular surface homeostasis.